mmmads/BAM_ABS/README.md

 sort -n -r -k3,3 -k4,4 -k5,5 unique_reads.sam|uniq -u > unique_reads_nodup.sam
 ```

 _Step 4_: If Perl is not installed in the system, then prior to this step, Perl needs to be installed.
-Run Convert_to_bed.pl to convert unique read file to bed format.
+Run Convert_to_bed_unite.pl to convert unique read file to bed format.
 * Input: Unique reads with no duplicate in SAM format (output of step 3)
 * Output: Unique reads with no duplicate in BED format (unique_reads_nodup.bed)
 ```
-perl Convert_to_bed.pl unique_reads_nodup.sam
+perl Convert_to_bed_unite.pl --unique unique_reads_nodup.sam
 ```

 _Setp 5_: Prior to execute this step, Bedtools need to be installed.
 After installing Bedtools, to get overlapped unique reads by using Bedtools, run the following command in the bedtools folder